Friday, January 31, 2014

 Take another picture, then run over to the blasting cabinet and have at it.

 I borrowed the neighbors cabinet which had glass beads in it, seems to work just fine.
 When blasting make sure you keep a the distance from the tip to the grip about the same, keep the blaster perpendicular to the grip and don't try to blast a hole thru it.
 I ended up making several passes and checking in between to see how it was cutting.
+The depth of the grooves ended up not being even but I can live with it.

 On the other side part of the mask came off right after I started but I caught it before it cut to deep.
 I switched to the other grip and finished it then sanded the booboo out and applied the backup mask and finished it.
 No picture, you cant see any flaws anyway.